jxnblk/blog/src/posts/patterns-for-style-composition-in-react.md

 While React is extremely flexible in terms of how you can structure your application’s UI, I’ve found that a few patterns for style composition have helped me keep things organized and easy to work with.
+These aren’t hard-and-fast rules, these are simply reflections on how I’ve come to organize components in apps that I’ve worked on.

 I won’t get into approaches for state management or handling the business logic of your app, instead I’ll be focusing primarily on the visible and interactive parts of the UI.

 ## Stateless Functional UI Components

-Generally, I like to keep styles separated from the parts of the app that are tied to business logic and state.
+Generally, I like to keep styles separated from the parts of the app that are tied to state.
 That means routes, views, containers, forms, layouts, etc. should not have any styling or classes in them.
 Instead, these heavy-lifting components should be composed of primarily stateless functional UI components, sometimes referred to as *presentational* components.